Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 python2 -c "import str_encode_thread"  0,03s user 0,02s system 0% cpu 10,054 total
 ```

-We still have the problem!
+We still have the same problem!
 What's wrong?

 # We have to go deeper

-We know that `str.encode` tries to import a module and that's likely what is freezing our thread.
+We know that `str.encode` tries to import a module which is likely freezing our thread.

-At this point, I went to my favorite IRC channel (#python-fr) and asked for help, and we finally found the explanation!
+At this point, I went to my favorite IRC channel (#python-fr) and asked for help, and we finally found out!

 What does `import module` do?
-If we trust `[the Python documentation](https://docs.python.org/2/library/imp.html#examples), it basically does this:
+If we trust [the Python documentation](https://docs.python.org/2/library/imp.html#examples), it basically does this:

 ```python
 import imp